Real Good Man: Critical reception

-Rick Cohoon of Allmusic reviewed the song favorably, saying that the song "offers a unique melody."
-Cohoon goes on to say that McGraw can "party with the best of 'em" but also "touts his softer side complete with soft-as-velvet hands and a patriotic spirit."
+Rick Cohoon of Allmusic reviewed the song favorably, saying that the song "offers a unique melody".
+Cohoon goes on to say that McGraw can "party with the best of 'em" but also "touts his softer side complete with soft-as-velvet hands and a patriotic spirit".

 Music video

 The music video, directed and produced by Sherman Halsey, and premiered on CMT on July 12, 2003.
-It was filmed live in concert, and was released as a double-song video with "The Ride," a cover of the David Allan Coe hit.
+It was filmed live in concert and was released as a double-song video with "The Ride", a cover of the David Allan Coe hit.
 A special promotional single of this double-song performance was sent to radio stations.
-While the live version of "Real Good Man" did eventually appear on McGraw's Greatest Hits 3 CD, it did not contain "The Ride"; "The Ride" would appear on McGraw's 2016 "Ultimate Collection" 4 disc set.
+While the live version of "Real Good Man" did eventually appear on McGraw's Greatest Hits 3 CD, it did not contain "The Ride"; "The Ride" would appear on McGraw's 2016 Ultimate Collection 4-disc set.

 Chart positions

-"Real Good Man" debuted at number 60 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of May 17, 2003.
+"Real Good Man" debuted at number 60 on the US Billboard Hot Country Singles & Tracks for the chart week of May 17, 2003.